Meet Heidi and Ron Stanley: Building a Legacy, Now

 This interview was conducted on August 6, 2018.

-Washington Policy Center spoke with Heidi Stanley, Vice Chairman of WPC’s Board of Directors.
+Washington Policy Center spoke with Heidi Stanley, former Vice Chair of WPC’s Board of Directors and current WPC Board member.
 She and her husband, Ron, are Legacy Partners.

 Heidi was introduced to Washington Policy Center over a decade ago.
 At the time, she was President of Sterling Bank when WPC’s President, Dann Mead Smith, and current Board Chairman, Sarah Rindlaub, approached her.
 During this first meeting, she was introduced to WPC’s mission and the value the organization provides to our policymakers and citizens of Washington State.
 From that point forward, WPC has been an independent, non-partisan, and high-quality information resource that she has relied on throughout her career.